 All estate-grown grapes, hand harvested.
 Destemmed and crushed.
 Fermented on the native yeasts, followed by full malolactic on the naturally-occurring bacteria.
-1 gram/liter tartaric acid and a total of less than a half percent rehydration (added to three lots) during fermentation; minimum effective sulfur (35 parts per million at crush, 190 ppm over the course of aging).
+0.1 grams/liter tartaric acid; minimum effective sulfur (35 parts per million at crush, 125 ppm over the course of aging).
 Pad filtered at bottling.
 In keeping with our philosophy of minimal intervention, this is the sum of our actions.

 View this wine on CellarTracker

 See all food pairing recipes we have created specifically for this wine.See pairings